5th Division (South Vietnam): Easter Offensive

 As Lộc Ninh was succumbing, other PAVN/VC formations turned their attention to the provincial capital of An Lộc.
-At 09:00 on 7 April, General Hưng ordered Task Force 52 to abandon its bases, destroy all heavy weapons and vehicles, and withdraw to An Lộc, following their failed attempt at reinforcing Lộc Ninh.
+At 09:00 on 7 April, Hưng ordered Task Force 52 to abandon its bases, destroy all heavy weapons and vehicles, and withdraw to An Lộc, following their failed attempt at reinforcing Lộc Ninh.
 As Task Force 52 tried to break through National Highway 13, they ran into another large VC ambush.
 It would take the soldiers of Task Force 52 about a week to reach An Lộc, infiltrating through PAVN/VC positions along the main road.
 Late on 7 April, the VC 9th Division attacked Quần Lợi Base Camp, just 3 km north of An Lộc.
 Elements of the 7th Regiment defending the area were unable to hold off the VC, so they were ordered to destroy their equipment and join other ARVN units in the provincial capital.
 The next step in the offensive was the Battle of An Lộc.

-At the start of the Battle of An Lộc the town was defended by the Division's 8th Regiment with about 2,100 men; the 7th Regiment (less one battalion) with 850 men; the 9th Regiment, most of which was destroyed at Lộc Ninh and had only had 200 men; Task Force 52, 500 men; the 3rd Ranger Group, 1,300 men; as well as Binh Long Provincial Regional Force, Popular Forces and People's Self-Defense Forces (PSDF), about 2,000 men.
+At the start of the Battle of An Lộc the town was defended by the Division's 8th Regiment with about 2,100 men; the 7th Regiment (less one battalion) with 850 men; the 9th Regiment, most of which was destroyed at Lộc Ninh and had only had 200 men; Task Force 52, 500 men; the 3rd Ranger Group, 1,300 men; as well as Binh Long Provincial Regional Forces, Popular Forces and People's Self-Defense Forces (PSDF), about 2,000 men.
 The initial attack on the town was repulsed by airpower and skillful use of M72 LAW rockets against PAVN tanks.
 The second assault on 15 April was also repulsed and the defenders were reinforced by the arrival of the 1st Airborne Brigade.
 The PAVN bombarded the town and gradually reduced the defensive line, while all the time being battered by US and South Vietnamese air strikes.
 On 11 May the PAVN 5th and 9th Divisions launched a massive all-out infantry and armor assault on An Lộc, suffering severe losses to air strikes but further squeezing the defenders.
 Another assault on 12 May failed to take the city.
 The PAVN launched a final attack on 19 May in honor of Ho Chi Minh's birthday.
 The attack was broken up by U.S. air support and an ambush by the Airborne.
 After the attacks of 11 and 12 May the PAVN directed its main efforts to cutting off any more relief columns.
 However, by 9 June this proved ineffective, and the defenders were able to receive the injection of manpower and supplies needed to sweep the surrounding area of PAVN and by 18 June the battle was over.
 The 18th Division was moved in to replace the exhausted Division and the 18th Division would spread out from An Lộc and push the PAVN back, increasing security in the area.

-Following the heavy fighting, President Thiệu replaced almost all of the division commanders in the zone with Hưng being replaced Col. Tran Quoc Lich.
+Following the heavy fighting, Thiệu replaced almost all of the division commanders in the zone with Hưng being replaced Colonel Tran Quoc Lich.